 The best that can be said about Hinduism is that it is a remarkably colourful, elaborate fairytale; the worst, that it excuses death and misery on a scale unprecedented throughout the world.
 Historically, the worst practice of the religion was Sati, the customary burning of a widow, whist still alive, on her husband's funeral pyre - thankfully now obsolete.
 The gaudy outward show of Hinduism’s festivities belies an evil interior the like of which can be found in no other major religion.
 Although some of its more abominable practices are officially forbidden, Hindu culture is so deeply engraved into the lives of its more than 1 billion followers that the possibilty of further modernising it seems remote.
 As I have remarked elsewhere, Hindus would rather spend their time and money on temple-building, pilgrimages and glamorous religious celebrations than on schools, hospitals and feeding and housing the poor - to some extent unsurprisingly, since most of them are themselves poor and uneducated.
 Politically speaking, the saving grace of Hinduism is that most (but certainly not all) of its followers are peaceful, tolerant and utterly acquiescent, qualities undoubtedly treasured and encouraged by the Indian government despite the damping effect of religion on the country's prosperity.

 One of the worst features of Hinduism is the continuing acceptance of the caste system by many of its adherents (as you'd expect, chiefly those at the "top" of the system).
-Not many westerners realise that, although offically outlawed in India (since 1949), the system persists in all its wretchedness today, especially in rural areas.
+Not many westerners realise that, although offically outlawed in India (since 1949), the system persists in all its wretchedness today, especially in rural areas, but even in some major cities such as Ahmedabad in the state of Gujarat.
 Nowhere else in the world is such extraordinary discrimination so widely accepted.
 But there’s worse to come.
 The Hindu culture still promotes murder and suicide on a level found in few other countries.
 Almost all the victims are women and new-born girls.
 The situation worldwide defies belief, extending far beyond the clutches of Hinduism, but it is in rural India where the connection with religion is strongest.
 (See this important document: Women in an Insecure World.
 If the link doesn’t work in your browser, copy this url to your address bar: http://www.unicef.org/emerg/files/women_insecure_world.pdf).

 Aside from this barbarity, some other stories coming out of India are as horrific as any I've heard.
 Although considered one of the more peaceful religions, clearly Hinduism too has its violent extremists, amongst whom may be counted politicians, police, doctors and members of the judiciary.
 Admittedly most of this belligerence is "defensive", particularly in countercheck to what is perceived as the greater menace of Islam, but this hardly excuses it.
 While the religion has a colourful lighter side missing from most other faiths, its devotees tend to be more deeply immersed in bizarre superstitious nonsense, reinforced by the outright fakery of certain gurus (now largely exposed by the determined efforts of Indian humanists).
 Certain aspects of Hinduism continue to attract unwary new-age westerners seeking "spiritual enlightenment", smilingly wafted out to them by bearded maharishis muttering meaningless mantras in return for triple-digit green notes.
 I am blissfully ignorant of the blissful condition thus attained.